 If you ask for too long of a commitment, your memberships won’t sell.
 Consider a 15 or 30-day cancelation option so students don’t worry about being locked-in if their life changes.

-Setting up recurring monthly memberships for your students, no matter how many classes per month they contain, are an excellent way for you to better predict your future cash flow.
-We’ll cover some additional ways you can covert drop-in visitors in the upcoming weeks.
-Stay tuned!
+Setting up recurring monthly memberships for your students, no matter how many classes per month they contain, is an excellent way for you to better predict your future cash flow.